ChamberCare Medical & Rx Offerings

 Important Pharmacy Information Related to CVS Caremark.

-- Beginning 10/1, members will need to provide their pharmacy with the new SIHO/CVS Caremark ID card.
+- Members will need to provide their pharmacy with the SIHO/CVS Caremark ID card.

 - Members currently taking a mail order or specialty medication, will need to request a new prescription from their provider.

-- Members currently utilizing a retail pharmacy for medication refills, do not need a new prescription, but should ensure the pharmacy has a copy of the new ID card.
+- Members currently utilizing a retail pharmacy for medication refills, do not need a new prescription, but should ensure the pharmacy has a copy of the SIHO/CVS ID card.

 - Members currently taking a prescription that required prior authorization and/or step therapy, will need to obtain prior authorization from their provider again.
 The pharmacy will initiate this at the time of refill by reaching out to the provider.
 However, we strongly encourage members to proactively initiate the prior authorization process before time of refill by calling CVS Caremark Customer Care at 866.475.0056.